wintere/CommunityHistoriesWorkshopDB/open_refine_access.md

 - Password: This was provided to you via email and is part of the credentials on Sharepoint.
 - Database: The current production DB is *dix*.

+ Once you have entered this information, select *Test Connection*.
+If the connection test is successful, *Connect*.

 ## Querying the Database ##
 ![image](https://user-images.githubusercontent.com/7553742/143794223-dbc7e82f-c997-4a0d-821b-20e0e98ec132.png)

 Once you've successfully connected, you will be prompted to write a SQL query representing the table(s) and rows you would like to view.
 If you're new to SQL, I would start with a general query that selects all possible fields from one of the following tables:
 - admission_main: the entire transcribed contents of the admissions ledger CSV
-- admission_simple: the contents of the admissions ledger CSV with columns dedicated to tracking the transcription process, like the name of the person who transcribed each row removed.
+- admission_main_simple: the contents of the admissions ledger CSV with columns dedicated to tracking the transcription process, like the name of the person who transcribed each row removed.
 Recommended over *admission_main* for most uses.
 - general_case_book_main: the entire transcribed contents of the general casebook CSV
-- general_case_book_simple: the contents of the general casebook CSV with columns dedicated to tracking the transcription process, like the name of the person who transcribed each row removed.
+- general_case_book_main_simple: the contents of the general casebook CSV with columns dedicated to tracking the transcription process, like the name of the person who transcribed each row removed.
 Recommended over *admission_main* for most uses.
 - all_data_main: everything, the admissions ledger joined with the general casebook. **WARNING: This is quite large and will load slowly**
-- all_data_simple: *all_data_main* with transcription related fields removed.
+- all_data_main_simple: *all_data_main* with transcription related fields removed.

 For example, a query that selects all rows and columns from the simplified admissions ledger would look as follows.
 ```